top of page

 The son of God, Jesus of Nazareth, the Messiah, is our Passover sacrificed for us (1Cor.
 5:7).
 He willingly became our Passover by giving his life in our place so that our sins, following our repentance and baptism, can be “passed over” in judgment (i.e., forgiven) (Acts 2:38, 22:16).

-The Passover holds great significance in God's plan of salvation.
-It is so important that if one misses it in the first month, God has made provisions in the law for it to be kept in the second month (Num.
-9:10-11; 2Chro.
-30:1-3).
-Correct understanding and adherence to the Passover are vital if we are to be a part of the Body of Christ, which is the only true church of God.
-The Passover is a seal of God, and it is necessary for the resurrection from the dead at Christ's return (Jn.
-6:51-66; 13:8; cf. Gen. 17:11; Ex.
-12:13; 13:1-10; 31:13; 16-17; Ezek.
-20:11-20).
+Understanding and observing the Passover is vital if we are to be a part of the Body of Christ, which is the only true church of God.
+The Passover is a seal of God, and it is necessary for the resurrection from the dead at Christ's return (John 6:51-66; 13:8; compare with Genesis 17:11; Exodus 12:13; 13:1-10; 31:13, 16-17; Ezekiel 20:11-20).

 God has commanded His Covenant to eternity (Ps.
 111:9; Ex.
 12:24; Mt.
 26:29).
 Its observance is binding upon all baptised members of the body of Christ, who from baptism are grafted into the commonwealth of Israel, the spiritual temple of God and royal priesthood of the order of Melchizedek (Eph.
 2:12-14; 1Cor.
 3:16-17, 6:19; 2Cor.
 6:16; 1Pet.
 2:9; Heb.
 6:20).